kumarshantanu/bitumen/README.md

 # starfish

-Java client library to emulate key-value store over JDBC backed database.
+Java JDBC library to emulate key-value store over JDBC backed database.

+Designed for Java 8 and beyond, compatible with Java 5 and upward.

 ## Usage